neeraj1014/RandomFunc/README.md

 # RandomFunc

-This juction a tool for certain mathematical function for 2D list operation.
+This is just a tool for certain mathematical function for 2D list operation.